mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-aws/index.md

 Having three control plane nodes makes the cluster "highly available" to protect against failures.
 Worker nodes run your containers in [Kubernetes pods][kube_pods].

+## Adding custom cloud.conf file

+By default, AWS does not require a `cloud.conf` file for the cloud-provider functionality.
+If your cluster requires additional configuration, you may specify it by creating a `extras/cloud-provider/cloud.conf` file in your working directory.
+Konvoy will then copy this file to the remote machines and configure the necessarily Kubernetes components to use this configuration file.

+It is also possible to configure Konvoy to use the files already present on the Kubernetes machines.
+On the remote machines, create `/root/kubernetes/cloud.conf` files and Konvoy will configure the necessarily Kubernetes components to use this configuration file.

+In the case when both files are specified, the remote `/root/kubernetes/cloud.conf` file will be used.

 ## Default addons

 The default addons help you manage your Kubernetes cluster by providing monitoring (Prometheus), logging (Elasticsearch), dashboards (Kubernetes Dashboard), storage (AWS CSI Driver), ingress (Traefik) and other services.